-This project is a phased effort to enroll all UO faculty, staff, and students in two-step login by Duo Security.
+The University of Oregon has completed a phased effort to enroll all UO students, faculty, and staff in two-step login with Duo Security.

 |IT staff||Completed 2019|